Kennedy Miller Mitchell: History

 Byron Kennedy, who was a film school lecturer at the time, and George Miller first met at a summer film school in Australia in 1971.
 They began making short features and experimental work, including Violence in the Cinema, Part 1, which Byron produced, photographed and edited, and which won two Australian Film Institute (AFI) awards.

 In 1978, Kennedy and Miller formed the production company Kennedy Miller Productions, which produced their first feature film, Mad Max.
 The success of the film allowed them to establish Hollywood contacts, and work in the United States as well as in Australia.

 In July 1983, Byron Kennedy was killed when the helicopter he was piloting crashed.
 Miller's first reaction was to back away from filmmaking without Kennedy's input, but he decided to continue, and created a sizeable body of TV productions during the 1980s and 1990s, among them the six-part series The Dismissal (1983), the seven-part series Bodyline (1984), the six-part series The Cowra Breakout (1984), the ten-part series Vietnam (1987) with Nicole Kidman, the three-part series Bangkok Hilton (1989), and the five-part series The Dirtwater Dynasty (1989).

 In 1994, the company took court action against Australian television broadcaster Nine Network over a contracted creative rights dispute.
 Kennedy Miller received a payout of $8.1 million.

 In 1995, the company had a major success with the film Babe, the story of a pig who thinks it is a sheepdog.
 The film used cutting-edge animal animatronic and visual effects created by Jim Henson's Creature Shop, John Cox's Creature Workshop and Rhythm and Hues.
 Along with visual effects supervisor Scott E. Anderson, they were awarded the Academy Award for Best Visual Effects.
 Babe was the second largest grossing film at the Australian box office after Crocodile Dundee (1986).

+In 1996, the company released Video Fool for Love, an autobiographical documentary shot by film editor Robert Gibson on camcorders over 10 years that focuses on his personal life and relationships.

 In 2006, the company had another big success with Happy Feet, which topped the US box office.

 In 2007, the company formed a partnership with Australian production and media services outfit the Omnilab Media Group, to launch a digital production company.

-In 2009, the company was renamed Kennedy Miller Mitchell.
+In 2009, the company was renamed Kennedy Miller Mitchell Productions.

 In 2011, the company made a strategic move towards video game creation, and plans to make games for its own films.
 The company has taken on staff from two Australian game developers that have collapsed, Krome Studios and Team Bondi.

 In early 2013, the company closed down their video game studio, KMM Interactive Entertainment, and ceased production on Whore of the Orient, which was going to be the next title from the devs behind the game L.A.
 Noire.
 After the studio closed down, the remaining devs formed an indie studio called Intuitive Game Studios, which would act as a successor to both Team Bondi and the KMM studio.